File a Georgia DBA yourself with our simple step-by-step guide. It’s free and easy!

 LegalZoom and Rocket Lawyer are both reliable services that take care of all legal paperwork on your behalf.LegalZoom ($99 + State Fee) Rocket Lawyer ($99 + State Fee)

 First, before anything else head on over to the Georgia Corporations Division and use their Business Entity Search to see if the name you want to file is already taken or too similar.
 If there are potential trademark issues, do a quick search using the TESS System as well.

-The first step to filing a DBA in Georgia is to obtain a copy of the Georgia DBA registration form.
-As the ‘Doing Business As’ application will be done at the county in where you will do business in, you should visit the Clerk of the Superior Court office to obtain a copy.
+Once your brand name is verified and secures, the next step is to get your hands on a registration form.
+The application will be done at the county where you’ll do business in, so visit/contact the local Clerk of the Superior Court office to obtain a copy.
 Some counties offer the downloadable application while others do not.

 The final step in filing a DBA in Georgia is to mail the Georgia DBA application form to the local County Clerk of the Superior Court’s office for your business with your filing fee.

-Note that this Georgia DBA guide is not by any means a legal advice or document.
+Note that this Georgia DBA guide is not by any means legal advice or a legal document.
 For details on filing a ‘doing business as’ in Georgia or starting a business in Georgia in general, check with your lawyer.